April 12, 2023 - Myeloma

 Upon completion of this activity, participants will be able to:

-- Discuss practice-changing updates in the management of hematologic malignancies.
+- Discuss practice-changing updates in the management of multiple myeloma

 In support of improving patient care, Mass General Brigham is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.